• Ātman

 Consciousness as the First Principle

 At the heart of Yogic cosmology lies the understanding that Pure Consciousness (Ātman—Self) is the Creative Principle—the formless, eternal substratum from which all phenomena arise.
 Infinite, unmoving, and self-luminous, Consciousness does not come into being, change, or cease to be—it simply is: pure Being and pure Awareness.
-From this ever-present field, all manifestation flows—like waves from the ocean or light from a hidden source.
+From this ever-present field, all manifestation flows, like waves from the ocean or light from a hidden source.

 Thus, Consciousness is not an epiphenomenon—it is the origin, the container, and the ultimate destination.
 All that appears is but a modulation of this singular Reality—vibrating in infinite patterns, assuming infinite forms.
+In this view, the Self of the individual (jivatman) is ultimately identical to the Self of the cosmos (Paramatman); realization of this truth is the core of spiritual awakening.

 AUM